sjmoran/deeplpf-image-enhancement/README.md

 <p align="center">
 <img src="./images/teaser.PNG" width="80%"/>
 </p>
 Repository for the paper DeepLPF: Deep Local Parametric Filters for Image Enhancement.
-Here you will find the code, pre-trained models, information of the datasets, and information on the training procedure for our models.
+Here you will find a link to the code and information on the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 <p></p>

 ### Code